yegle/pandas-website/getpandas.rst

 .. pypi-release:: pandas
       :prefix: Download

-You can find all of the latest source and binaries at the `PyPI project page <http://pypi.python.org/pypi/pandas#downloads>`_.
+You can find all of the official source and binaries hosted at the `PyPI project page <http://pypi.python.org/pypi/pandas#downloads>`_.

 0.8.0 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~